 Members are appointed for three-year terms, with the terms being staggered so that no more than four members' terms expire in any one year.
-No member shall serve more than three consecutive terms for a total of nine consecutive years of service, except that a member who is appointed to complete the term of a vacant seat shall not have that service count as part of the nine consecutive years of service.
+No member shall serve more than three consecutive terms for a total of nine consecutive years of service.
+Exception, a member who is appointed to complete the term of a vacant seat shall not have that service count as part of the nine consecutive years of service.

 Even though a member may be appointed (or reappointed) to a term on the Planning Advisory Commission, the County Board may, at its discretion, replace the member at any time when, in the opinion of the Board or the County Commissioner appointing the member, it is in the best interests of the county to do so.

 Members who miss three consecutive meetings without a reasonable excuse may be replaced by the Washington County Board of Commissioners.

 The County Commissioners serving on the Planning Advisory Commission serve for a period of one year but may succeed him or herself on the commission.